sematic-ai/sematic/docs/cli.md

   only for cloud pipeline submissions
 - `GRAFANA_PANEL_URL`: the URL of the Grafana deployment that tracks jobs details
-- `AWS_S3_BUCKET`: the S3 bucket to use for persisting artifacts; required only for cloud pipeline submissions

 ### Cancel pipelines